Augmented Reality (AR)

 What is AR?

-It’s a way of superimposing computer generated material on real world surroundings and enables you to interact with the computer generated material.
-AR opens up a whole new world of possiblities.
+AR is a means by which computer generated material is of superimposed over real world surroundings, enabling interaction with computer generated material.
+AR opens up a whole new world of possibilities.

 Applications generally use one of two approaches: marker-based or location-based.

-Marker-based: when you scan an AR object with a smart device, a software recognises a particular pattern of markers (appears as green dots).
-The pattern is sent to a database and when a match is found, the added material will show, be it 3D images, video, infographics etc.
+Marker-based: when you scan an AR object with a smart device, software recognises a particular pattern of markers (which appear as green dots).
+The pattern is sent to a database and when a match is found, the added material will show.
+These could be 3D images, video, infographics etc.

-Location-based applications use the ability of a smart device’s location detection features and then offer data that’s relevant to that location: finding your way around a city, remembering where you parked the car, etc.
+Location-based: applications utilise a smart device’s location detection feature and offer data that’s relevant to that location: finding your way around a city, remembering where you parked the car, etc.

-There is a great potential in this technology as a unique and versatile visual communication tool in providing solutions for Product Design and Engineering, Training and Education, Service, and Marketing and Sales.
+AR technology holds enormous potential as a unique and versatile visual communication tool in providing solutions for product design and engineering, training and education, marketing, sales and much, much more.

-AR can be applied to the entire lifecycle of a product or project to help design better products, improve internal and external company operations as well as increase brand identity and sales.
+AR can be applied to the entire life-cycle of a product or project to help improve design, operations, efficiency and effectiveness as well as increasing brand identity and, ultimately, profitability and success.

-- Make your printed material come alive with AR – ads, brochures, leaflets, calendars, business cards, etc. For example an AR brochure can act as a gateway to video presentations, 3D images, purchasing, etc.;
+- Make your printed material to life with AR; adverts, brochures, leaflets, calendars, business cards, etc. can be enhanced with the use of AR, which can act as a gateway to additional features such as video presentations, 3D images, purchasing, etc.

-Virtual reality is based upon a complete simulation of a real world environment.
-VR users completely immerse themselves in this fictional world.
-With augmented reality, you see the real world but with the addition of computer generated images which are overlaid on various objects within the real world.
+Virtual reality is based upon a complete simulation of a real world environment and VR users immerse themselves in this fictional world.
+With augmented reality, you see the real world but with computer generated images overlaid on various objects within the real world.
 In other words, virtual reality replaces the real world with the artificial whereas augmented reality enhances real life with artificial constructs.